With readers regularly reporting difficulties and delays in obtaining health cover in France, we consider the complaint procedures that are in place.

 Although, in the end, most of these problems appear to be resolved satisfactorily, it is not before a great deal of stress and cost to those involved.

-In the face of such problems, it is important for applicants to be aware of the various complaints procedures that are in place, short of legal action, which can often unlock an impasse that may be encountered.
+In the face of such problems, it is important for those involved to be aware of the various complaints procedures that are in place, short of legal action, which can often unlock an impasse that may be encountered.

 Complaint to Local Health Authority